elad-bar/playarr/docs/features/sync-media-types-selection.md

 2. **Delete Channels**: Delete all channels for this provider
 3. **Delete Programs**: Delete associated programs
 4. **Clean Up Watchlist**: Remove channel keys from all user watchlists
+5. **Note**: Live TV categories are NOT user-selectable in provider settings.
+The `enabled_categories.live` array is managed automatically based on which channels are synced.
+When Live TV sync is disabled, all channels (and thus all categories) are removed.

 #### When Media Type is Enabled